PopulateTools/pt-rb/README.md

     deploy               Calls deploy bot.
 Requires to setup the environment variable DEPLOY_BOT_TOKEN gobierto_data_import Imports a dataset in gobierto data.
-Requires to setup the environment variable GOBIERT_DATA_ADMIN_TOKEN help                 Display global or [command] help documentation log                  Tails a remote log
+Requires to setup the environment variable GOBIERT_DATA_ADMIN_TOKEN gh                   Opens the github page of the current project help                 Display global or [command] help documentation log                  Tails a remote log
     pr                   Creates a new PR for the current branch